aptech/docs/docs/CR-gdaLoad.rst

 Remarks
 -------

-For each variable in :func:`filename`, :func:`gdaLoad` will first compare the name of the variable against the names of the variables already resident in the GAUSS workspace to see if there is a match.
+For each variable in *filename*, :func:`gdaLoad` will first compare the name of the variable against the names of the variables already resident in the GAUSS workspace to see if there is a match.
 If there is not a match, and *create* is set to 1, it will create a new variable.
 Otherwise if *create*